wpi11/rtc-stream/README.md

-# React WebRTC Streaming Example
+# React Video Stream powered by Web RTC

 ## What is this?

-This repository will demonstrate the ways you can create a connection between browsers to stream audio/video content.
+This repository was created to simplify the implementation of WebRTC (Web Real-Time Communication).
+WebRTC is a powerful technology that enables real-time audio, video, and data communication directly between web browsers or other compatible devices.
+However, implementing WebRTC can be challenging due to its complex nature.

+Providing a module that serves as an abstraction layer, effectively shields developers from the intricacies and difficulties associated with implementing WebRTC.
+By leveraging this package, developers can focus on the core functionality of their applications without having to delve deeply into the low-level details of WebRTC.

 ## What are the requirements?

-Basic understanding of React..
+1. Node.js and npm installed
+2. React development environment
+3. Installation of npm package: `@teamwayne/wrtc-stream`

-## Connection Steps
+## Connection Flow

-1. Start browser native navigator to get and set local stream
+1. Host: creates / joins room
-2. Create/Join room
+2. ...

-## Events
+## Signaling

+- Stream

-### created
+### `created` event

 1. Fires on room creation.
 2. Creates local peer connection and creates offer.
 3. Signal service broadcasts that the stream is ready.
 4. Receiving peers will create a peer connection and add media stream.

-### joined
+### `joined` event

-TBD..
+- TBD

-### stream
+### `stream` event

-TBD..
+- TBD

-### leave
+### `leave` event

-TBD..
+- TBD

-### error
+### `error` event

-TBD..
+- TBD

 ### Docker

 Docker is leveraged to containerize this application Details in route..
+Notes TODO: Build, Tag, Push